Nikola Corporation: 2022–present

 In August 2022, Nikola announced that it would be acquiring the battery company Romeo Power.
 On August 4, 2022, it was reported that Nikola had delivered 48 vehicles to dealers, and reported a revenue of $18.1 million.
 In September 2022, all 93 of its Tre Class 8 battery-electric vehicles were recalled due to an issue with seat belt anchor assemblies.
 Nikola published in October 2022 that they had completed the acquisition of Romeo and "look forward to executing on the opportunities ahead."

 In June 2023, a Nikola truck caught fire at its headquarters due to a coolant leak inside its battery pack.
 In August 2023, a second truck's battery pack malfunctioned, which led the company to announce a recall of all the battery-electric semitrucks it had made to that point (209 in total).
 It suspended sales of its battery-electric trucks until a repair would become available.
 On September 4, 2023 a third truck caught fire at Arizona Lithium in Tempe, Arizona, and on September 8, a fourth truck fire occurred near Nikola's headquarters in Phoenix.

 Nikola sold 112 hydrogen fuel cell trucks in the first half of 2024.
-Nikola’s expansion of its own hydrogen mobility, HYLA, establishing 14 refueling solutions by year-end.
+Nikola’s expansion of its own hydrogen mobility, HYLA, includes establishing 14 refueling solutions by year-end.

 In February 2025, Nikola filed for federal bankruptcy.
 By then, shares for the company were valued at 44 cents each, and the company had somewhere between $1 billion to $10 billion in debt, as opposed to only $500 million to $1 billion in assets.
 Despite Nikola’s collapse, customer interest in hydrogen trucks for heavy-duty applications—particularly those requiring long range, fast refueling, and high productivity—remains evident.